dotnet/csharplang/meetings/2020/README.md

 ## Feb 24

 - https://github.com/dotnet/csharplang/issues/3226 Nominal records (Mads)
-- Analysis of the alternatives for record equality based on the design criteria from Jan 15 (Neal)
+- Analysis of the alternatives for records based on the design criteria from Jan 15 (Neal)

 ## Feb 19